Is Japanese Hard to Learn? Tips and Facts for English Speakers

 Real-World Example: Success Through Immersion

 Consider the case of software engineer Emily Taylor, who began studying Japanese out of fascination with Japanese game development.
 By combining daily online lessons with Japanese-only social media and visits to local language exchanges, she achieved conversational fluency within 18 months—demonstrating that practical, immersive strategies make a real difference.
-Her experience is echoed by many who maximize exposure outside the traditional classroom.
+Her experience aligns with research from Cambridge Language Education suggesting that learners who accumulate 1,000+ hours of input and 500+ hours of output typically reach conversational proficiency.

 Comparing to Other Popular Languages